-Tender spiced meatballs in a smoky yoghurt based gravy, this Kofta Curry or Koftay ka Salan is a dish that makes any day feel like a special occasion.
+Tender spiced meatballs in a smoky yoghurt based korma style gravy, this beef Kofta Curry or Koftay ka Salan is a dish that makes any day feel like a special occasion.
 My tried and tested recipe is below!

 It is safe to say that no recipe has taken the amount of time or caused me the amount of anxiety as this Koftay ka Salan.
 Let's pause here and think about how I have a significant collection of well reviewed Pakistani Beef Recipes including the iconic Nihari, and yet, this, this was the hardest one to perfect.